monkeytypegame/monkeytype/SELF_HOSTING.md

 - create an `serviceAccountKey.json` file. you can copy the content from the [serviceAccountKey-example.json](https://github.com/monkeytypegame/monkeytype/tree/master/docker/serviceAccountKey-example.json) and modify it. t.b.d.
 - download the [backend-configuration.json](https://github.com/monkeytypegame/monkeytype/tree/master/docker/backend-configuration.json)
 - run `docker compose up -d`

-## Authenticationnd exits successfully you can access [http://localhost:8080](http://localhost:8080)
+- After the command exits successfully you can access [http://localhost:8080](http://localhost:8080)

 ## Authentication

 - t.b.d
-- how to setup firebase and update the
+- how to setup firebase and update the recapture working

-## Leaderboardse recapture working
-- configuration to be done on /configure/ backend

 ## Leaderboards